 Paul Kuipers, Partner

-Our regulatory team is known for taking on significant instructions, taking a leading role in advising clients on the regulatory aspects of many of the significant developments in the Dutch market in recent years.
+Our Dutch financial regulation practice is known for taking on significant instructions, taking a leading role in advising clients on the regulatory aspects of the significant developments in the Dutch market in recent years.

-Our approach is simple: we combine a detailed understanding of the financial markets and commercial awareness of the businesses we advise, with specialised knowledge of legal and regulatory considerations.
-This enables us to approach each client's unique situation in a practical and business-orientated way.
+Our approach is simple: we combine a detailed understanding of the financial markets and an international perspective on market practice and the way regulators operate, with specialised knowledge of legal and regulatory considerations.
+This enables us to approach each client's unique situation in a practical and business-orientated way to ensure compliance and seek new opportunities.

 Our dispute resolution practice has experience with large-scale claims both domestically and internationally.